anonymous03032026/fairles_shapley/bootstrap/readme_b.md

 echo "Latest job ID: $jid"
 ```
+##Step3: Use the job ID to inspect timing.

 Once you have a job ID, you can compute the wall-time span of the array with: